mengbinhao/jack-note/docs/english/NPR.md

   - progressive n/adj

   > and then even a week from tomorrow, xxxx
-  > but it has't gotten anywhere in congress yet
+  > but it hasn't gotten anywhere in congress yet
   > it was harder than normal to get around parts if the city today

 - 2019.9.24